krasi070/LoveD/README.md

 9. No sound effects whatsoever or music.

-10. No way to exit the game from the game itself.

-11. Way too many unnecessary colliders and collision detections for this kind of game.
+10. Way too many unnecessary colliders and collision detections for this kind of game.

-12. And more that aren't coming to mind while I am writing this...
+11. And more that aren't coming to mind while I am writing this...

 [HELPFUL RESOURCES]
 1. Sebastian Lague's 2D Platformer Controller series: https://www.youtube.com/playlist?list=PLFt_AvWsXl0f0hqURlhyIoAabKPgRsqjz